mwermelinger/jollity/md/manual.md

 ## Remove comments
-When authoring, you may wish to keep notes, ideas, draft paragraphs, alternative exercise solutions, to-do reminders and similar kinds of text in the same file, rather than in a separate document.
+When authoring, you may wish to keep notes, ideas, draft paragraphs, alternative exercise solutions, to-do reminders and similar kinds of text in the notebook, where it's relevant, rather than in a separate document.
 You can write such text within HTML comments, so that it isn't rendered in the notebook.
 However, readers will see the comments if they edit the cells.